jgarc172/web-concepts/lessons/02_HTML/2_task.md

 **identifiers**:

     file:///C:/data/training/html/simpleWithData.html

-    this is the identifier of  a file when given to the browser, then evaluated the HTML content and rendered the <body> element
+    this is the identifier of a file when given to the browser.

     or

     https://github.com/jgarc172/web-concepts/blob/master/lessons/01_HTML/simpleWithData.html

-    this is the identifier of the same file, it contains HTML data but it is not rendered by an HTML renderer.
+    this is the identifier of the same file from a remote server given to the browser.
+It contains HTML data but it is not rendered by an HTML renderer.
 The contents of the data are rendered (interpreted) as text.

 **values**:

-    The value  inside the body element: <body></body>
+    The contents of the `<body>` with `<p>` elements

     or